 Improving the Lives of Our Patients

 The combination of multiple eye conditions slowly deteriorates the optic nerve, resulting in gradual eyesight loss and eventually, if left untreated, blindness.
 In particular, intraocular pressure, a common eye condition, can contribute to the development of glaucoma.
 Because early detection of glaucoma is key, and signs and symptoms of the disease don’t usually appear until the disease is in the advanced stages of development, it is important to have a comprehensive eye exam every couple of years once you are between the ages of 20 and 40.
-If you are over 60 years old, Dr. Levin and Dr. Sabherwal in Erie, Pennsylvania recommends that patients in the Tri-State area have a glaucoma screening every year.
+If you are over 60 years old, Drs.
+Levin, Imbrogno, and Sabherwal in Erie, Pennsylvania recommends that patients in the Tri-State area have a glaucoma screening every year.
 Studies have shown that glaucoma can be prevented, detected, and treated through annual comprehensive eye exams, using prescribed medicated glaucoma eye drops, maintaining a controlled weight, regulated stable blood pressure, and wearing protective eyewear to prevent injuries.

 Primary open-angle glaucoma is the most common type of glaucoma, caused by fluid backup in the eye resulting in elevated eye pressure.
 The condition causes damage to the optic nerve before you are even aware of it taking place.